 How to apply

-- Submit your Application Fee of $25, which will be credited to the cost of your trip.
+- Pay your Application Fee, which will be credited to the cost of your trip; and,

 When to apply

-During the open application period, applications received will be treated mostly equally (as described below).
-After the period closes, applications will be treated on a first-come-first-served (FSFC) basis for spots that are still open.
+During Open Application, applications received will be treated mostly equally (as described below).
+After this period closes, applications will be treated on a first-come-first-served (FSFC) basis for spots that are still open.

-- December 16 through Monday, December 29 at 8:00 am MST for trips in Utah and West Virginia;
+- December 16 through Sunday, December 29 for trips in Utah and West Virginia;

-- December 16 through Monday, January 12 at 8:00 am MST for trips in Alaska, California, and Rocky Mountains.
+- December 16 through Sunday, January 12 for trips in Alaska, California, and Rocky Mountains.

 The staggered open application period is a departure from previous years, which have had just one period in January.
 This schedule will help distribute the processing workload, and it will give Utah and West Virginia clients a few extra weeks to arrange travel and complete the Planning Curriculum.